 You might be thinking that the Spa Sciences Echo is a spinning makeup brush, but that is not the case.
 This is a sonic makeup brush.
 Essentially, it vibrates sonically.
 It has three vibration settings, which are low, medium, and high.
 Personally, I always use it on low.
 You cycle through the settings by pressing the on/off button.

-You can purchase the Spa Sciences Echo online from Amazon, Walmart, Target, Kohls, and Walgreens.
+You can purchase it from Amazon, Walmart, Target, Kohls, and Walgreens.
 I have not seen it in stores, but it very well could be in select stores.
 Mine is from Amazon.

 In the package you receive the device itself along with one brush head and a USB charging cord.
 You have the color options of White, Pink, and Black.